 Deep breathing is the reaction inhibitor to a stress response.

 Like a chemical reaction, deep breathing stimulates the vagus nerve and parasympathetic nervous system, which allows the body to enter a relaxed state, easing the breath that opens blood vessels to promote the functionality of the heart and brain.
 When you gain control of this response, you gain control of your health.
 By hacking the vagus nerve via the breath, stress and inflammation can be mitigated, which is the base of all dis-ease.

 " This power is evident in patients who have breathing difficulties.
 When these difficulties are sporadic and acute, they can trigger panic attacks; when they are chronic, they often induce a more muted anxiety.
 It is estimated that more than 60 percent of people with chronic obstructive pulmonary disease (COPD) have anxiety or depressive disorders.
 These disorders probably stem in part from concerns about the consequences of the disease (what could be more distressing than struggling to breathe?), but purely mechanical factors may contribute as well: the difficulty these patients experience often leads to faster breathing, which does not necessarily improve the quality of their oxygen supply but can aggravate their physical discomfort and anxiety".
 1

 If you can, pair a deep breathing technique with affirming thoughts.

 Be mindful when you partake of herbs, especially in smoking form.

-Commercialized herbs have been modified with additives and addictive substances.
+Commercialized herbs have been modified with pesticides.

 Seek a reputable source of tobacco, mullein, etc.